Martinfacot/tVAE_project/README.md

 - **Miniaturized tVAE Implementation**: Lightweight version of the tVAE architecture optimized for tabular medical data
 - **Advanced Data Preprocessing**: Specialized handling of categorical and continuous variables
-- **Missing Values Management**: Proper handling of null values using the 'from_column' approach
+- **Missing Values Management**: Proper handling of null values using the 'from_column' approach (currently requires complete datasets without missing values or "random" approach")
 - **Privacy Preservation**: Generated synthetic data that protects patient privacy while maintaining statistical utility (in coming)

 ## About the Project